Detroit City FC: Rivalries

 A cross-league rivalry has developed with the Flint City Bucks (formerly the Michigan Bucks), the other major 4th Division team in Metro-Detroit.
 The two faced off in the Opening Round of the U.S. Open Cup in 2015, 2016, and 2018, with the Bucks winning the first meeting 3–0 and City taking the second two meetings in penalties (0–0, 4–3 PK) in 2016 and (1–1, 5–4 PK) in 2018.
 The two sides met for a friendly on May 4, 2019.
 Flint City won the match 1–0.
+The 2026 U.S. Open Cup saw another matchup, with Detroit City defeating Flint City 1-0 in the second-round game.

-In addition, Detroit City supporters have demonstrated a proud and passionate antipathy for the U.S. professional soccer system, particularly Major League Soccer, who has long targeted Detroit for expansion.
-City have generally played well against MLS opposition, including a 2–1 victory over Columbus Crew in the 2022 U.S. Open Cup.
+Detroit City supporters have demonstrated an antipathy for the U.S. professional system, particularly Major League Soccer, who has long targeted Detroit for expansion.
+DCFC has played well against MLS opposition, including a 2–1 victory over the Columbus Crew in the 2022 U.S. Open Cup and the Houston Dynamo in the 2024 edition.

 With the announcement of a women's team joining the United Women's Soccer in 2020, Detroit City would be rejoining previous rivals AFC Ann Arbor and Lansing United.
 They would later continue that rivalry with AFC Ann Arbor in 2021 after both teams moved to the newly returning USL W-League.

 Team image

+Crest

+Detroit City FC's crest depicts The Spirit of Detroit against a maroon background dotted with gold fleurs-de-lis, in homage to Detroit’s Francophone heritage.